 — Callanish younger adult community member

-Monthly YACN Support Group
+Monthly YACN Support Circle

 This drop-in group meets monthly at Callanish in Vancouver, with upcoming meetings listed on our calendar.
 These meetings are an opportunity for younger adults and their supporters to share their feelings, thoughts and fears in a safe and mutually-respectful environment, all with an NPP philosophy: "no pressure to participate."
 People are free to share as little or as much as they want.